rastaarh/libPhoneNumber-iOS/libPhoneNumber-GeocodingParser/README.md

 # **libPhoneNumber-iOS Geocoding File Parser**

-An Objective-C program that converts Google's libPhoneNumber geocoding information (found at https://github.com/google/libphonenumber/tree/master/resources/geocoding) into SQLite databases that can be used in the libPhoneNumber-iOS library for geocoding functionality.
+An Objective-C program that converts Google's libPhoneNumber geocoding information into SQLite databases that can be used in the libPhoneNumber-iOS library for geocoding functionality.
 This program iterates through each language folder of geocoding metadata and creates an individual SQLite database file for each language.
 The program creates individual tables for each country code of geocoding region data provided for